dabeaz-course/practical-python/Notes/01_Introduction/03_Numbers.md

 Make the program look at these variables and calculate the total paid appropriately.

-How much will Dave pay if he pays an extra $1000/month for 4 years starting in year 5 of the mortgage?
+How much will Dave pay if he pays an extra $1000/month for 4 years starting after the first five years have already been paid?

 ### Exercise 1.10: Making a table